 For lunch, there are plentiful restaurants around town that serve delicious offerings from tacos and burritos at Thunderbird Taco to “burger of the week” at The Asylum.
 A burger with a side of fries has been America’s quintessential year-round comfort food for over a half century, and the Asylum in downtown Lewisburg is turning heads with “Burger of the Week”.
 Restaurant owner, Colin Rose, and manager, Paula Marie Thomas, feature a different burger every week in all their delicious glory.
 The formulas are pretty classic, but executed perfectly, and with an unabashed tendency for the indulgent.
 They are all served with a side of traditional fries, sweet potato fries, or onion rings.
 Other excellent lunch choices include Stardust, Del Sol Cantina and Grille, Hill & Holler, Wild Bean, Jim’s Drive-In, Corn + Flour, Blackwell’s, Carlito’s, Taste of Heaven, and Food & Friends.
 (Scroll down for more information on these eateries and restaurants).

 In the mood for a Chinese lunch?
 Check out China Palace, a family owned/operated restaurant serving all-you-can-eat buffet for lunch and dinner.
 Read more: hashtagwv.com/good-eats-christmas-china-palace-random-prophet

 Ready for a treat?

-Grab an ice cream or dessert from Amy’s Cakes & Cones.
-You can take this tasty treat over to the downtown Greenspace to enjoy the fountain.
+Grab an ice cream or dessert from Amy’s Market and Jim’s Drive-In has the best milkshakes around.
+Take your tasty treat over to the downtown Greenspace to enjoy the fountain.
 Play the town piano too! instagram.com/p/BlLMMcHlYMB/?taken-by=hashtagwv

 Take a hike!